Burnett Koala Program - Citizen Science

 At the conclusion of the projects activities a Burnett Koala Program Report for 2021-2022 was produced.
 This report outlined the projects findings and highlighted 5 x regionally specific ‘Priority Action Areas’ that strategically aligned with Queensland Government’s ‘South East Queensland Koala Conservation Strategy 2020-2025’ and the Queensland Koala Expert Panel’s Report.

-To view the final report for our Burnett Koala Program – click here!!
+The final report for our Burnett Koala Program can be found at: Burnett Koala Program – Report 21-22

 Program News